 You are here

-Once the clock has struck midnight and we begin to shake off the festive period many people switch focus to finding a new job.
-Every year on January 1st resolutions are made and the market is flooded with new candidates making the competition pretty fierce.
-If you are likely to be among those seeking pastures new there are steps you can take now to put yourself ahead of the pack.
-By getting prepared over the next few weeks you can start the New Year in pole position and increase your chances of landing your dream role.
+As we move towards the end of the year, it is not uncommon for professionals to start thinking about their career opportunities looking forward.
+Every year on January 1st, resolutions are made and the market is flooded with candidates searching for new roles, which makes the competition fierce.
+If you are likely to be among those seeking pastures new, there are steps that you can take now to put yourself ahead of the pack.
+By getting prepared over the next few weeks, rather than starting your search in the New Year, you can significantly increase your chances of landing your dream role.

-Take a positive and flexible attitude to your search; listen to what opportunities are out there and stay open minded to companies and locations.
-You may have a pretty firm idea of what you want form your next job but it is important not to close doors to new opportunities.
-So many people we work with find exciting new career paths in companies, roles and locations they had not necessarily been considering at the outset of their job hunt.
+Adopt a positive and flexible attitude to your search.
+Listen to what opportunities are out there and stay open-minded to different companies and locations.
+This will keep your search broad and you will be presented with more opportunities, some that may be worth changing location or industry for.
+Many people we work with find exciting new career paths in organisations, roles, and locations that they had not necessarily been considering at the outset of their job hunt.

 Make sure your social media is job search ready.
-Studies have shown that 77% of employers will check an applicant’s social media profiles while 69% admitted that inappropriate behaviour/posts could dissuade them from considering a candidate.
+It isn’t uncommon for employers to check an applicant’s social media profile.
+If they find something that doesn’t match their cultural values, or you have displayed inappropriate behaviour online, this could be the deciding factor on whether you are invited to the interview stage.
 It is crucial that your online profiles show you in a good light – clean up Facebook, Instagram and Twitter if necessary, and ensure your personal email address is work appropriate.

-You LinkedIn profile is very important - think of it as your online CV.
-Most employers will look you up online and use your LinkedIn profile alongside the CV you have provided to assess whether or not to ask you to interview for a job.
+Your LinkedIn profile is very important and acts as an online CV.
+Most employers will look you up online and use your LinkedIn profile alongside the CV that you have provided to assess whether to take your application forward.
 Get your LinkedIn profile up to date and sign up to relevant job feeds and groups.
-Our five step guide to creating a winning LinkedIn profile should help.
+Our five-step guide to creating a winning LinkedIn profile will help with this process.

-Use the festive period to reflect over your career year to date; analyse your career milestones and achievements for interview purposes and put some goals in place for the future.
+Use the festive period to reflect on your career to date.
+Analyse your career milestones and achievements for interview purposes and put some goals in place for the future.
 Where do you want to be in two and five years, and what needs to happen to get there?
-This job move will shape the next period of your career and it is important that you make the right choices now.
+This job move will shape the next period of your career, so it is important that you make the right choices now.